veit/python-basics-tutorial/docs/test/pytest/markers.rst

     ======================= 3 passed, 33 deselected in 0.07s =======================

-When using markers and keywords, please note that the names of the markers must be complete with the :samp:`-m {MARKERNAME}` option, while keywords are more of a substring with the :samp:`-k {KEYWORD}` option.
+When using markers and keywords, note that the names of the markers must be complete with the :samp:`-m {MARKERNAME}` option, while keywords are more of a substring with the :samp:`-k {KEYWORD}` option.

 ``--strict-markers``
 --------------------